 This process may prove one of the most challenging of them all — but remember that reunification results in stabilization.
 And stabilization results in a happy, healthy life.

 Self-care is important, since parenting a child in foster care can get difficult and sometimes emotional.
 Make sure to make time for yourself.
 The only way you can take care of a foster child’s needs is if you’re meeting your own.

 Some ways to do this can be found in point #5, as these are closely related, but the options are limitless.
 You may have some false guilt for prioritizing your needs over your own — and that's completely normal.
 The next time you have false guilt, remember: taking care of yourself is not selfish.
 After all, if you can't take care of yourself, how are you going to take care of others?

 4. Advocate For Your (Foster) Child

 Advocacy for the foster child is critical.
 You need to make sure their needs are met at school and at home, and that they have access to the services they need.

 If they don't, talk to your caseworker, the school, and anyone else who can help you make sure your foster child's life is stable and happy.
 Remember, you're not in this alone and you're not expected to have all the answers.
 Reach out for help when you need it — the child is worth it.

 Emotional regulation is necessary to provide a stable environment for your foster child.
 Keep your emotions in check, have patience, and remember you have support.

-For more information and advice on foster parenting, download our free resource The Essential Guide To Becoming A Foster Parent In Washington State.
+Additionally, if you're looking for more information and advice on foster parenting, download our free resource The Essential Guide To Becoming A Foster Parent In Washington State.